Blog

 Accurate and complete notetaking used to be one of the most time-consuming elements of a clinician’s day.
 Even with the efficiency of EHR systems, healthcare professionals still spent considerable time recording information.
 A 2017 study published in The Annals of Family Medicine found clinicians spent 5.9 hours of each 11.4-hour workday in their EHR (44.2% on clerical and administrative tasks).
 Now, generative AI can reduce that data-logging overload and give clinicians time back in their days.

-We’re seeing tools like Oracle Clinical Digital Assistant and other gen-AI health platforms promise to automate notetaking.
 Generative AI platforms allow clinicians to record a patient’s information and responses in real-time, turning streaming audio into structured notes through natural language processing and language learning model techniques.
 Many of these tools promise to prompt clinicians on follow-up questions to ask as they’re conducting intake or examinations.

-After patient visits, clinicians can review and update the auto-populated notes.
+After patient visits, clinicians can (and should) review and update the auto-populated notes.
 To make these systems even more efficient, healthcare professionals can offer additional context or fix errors by typing or voice editing the AI observations before submitting the validated updates to the official EHR systems.
 As a result, clinicians not only save time and boost productivity, but they keep inaccuracies to a minimum.

 Patient Communication

 What about existing translation methods?
 Medical interpreters can communicate complex ideas in people’s native tongues, but offering language support can be a pricy option.
 Though translating tools aren’t new, AI can make real-time audio translation a reality.
+Better still, DeepL, an AI translation solution, gained HIPAA compliance earlier this year.
+Tools like this can increase the speed of multilingual conversation while keeping patient data secure.

-Neural networks and machine learning algorithms are being trained on a multitude of languages to help to convey critical messages in the moment.
-As the technology evolves, clinicians will be able interact in live scenarios across languages, building relationships and asking follow-up questions that get to the bottom of patients’ concerns.
+Neural networks and machine learning algorithms have been trained on a multitude of languages to help to convey critical messages in the moment.
+Clinicians can interact in live scenarios across languages, building relationships and asking follow-up questions that get to the bottom of patients’ concerns.
+Plus, generative AI can provide patients with detailed directions and warnings in their native language in discharge summaries and instructions.

-One area where there is already a chance to do this is with discharge summaries and instructions.
-Generative AI can provide patients with detailed directions and warnings in their native language, increasing the likelihood that treatment will be a success and patients will maintain trust in your care facilities.
+The innovations can increase the likelihood that treatment will be a success and patients will maintain trust in your care facilities.

 Quick Response to IT and HR Questions